 Choose a program

-NPs are registered nurses (RNs) who are prepared, through advanced education and clinical training, to provide preventive and acute health-care services to individuals of all ages.
+Nurse practitioners are registered nurses who are prepared through advanced education and clinical training to provide preventive and acute health care services to individuals of all ages.
 Today, most NPs complete graduate-level education that leads to a master's degree.
-They work independently and collaboratively on the health-care team.
+They work independently and collaboratively on the health care team.

 NPs take health histories and provide complete physical examinations, diagnose and treat many common acute and chronic problems, interpret laboratory results and X-rays, prescribe and manage medications and other therapies, provide health teaching and counseling to support healthy lifestyle behaviors and prevent illness, and refer patients to other health professionals as needed.

-Nursing is the largest health-care occupation, with more than two million jobs.
+Nursing is the largest health care occupation with more than 2 million jobs.
 Overall, it's one of the 10 occupations projected to have the largest numbers of new jobs.
 Nurse practitioners are in high demand to provide health promotion, health maintenance and sick care services.

 According to the American Nurses Association, approximately 60 to 80 percent of primary and preventive care can be performed by nurse practitioners.
 The growing emphasis on prevention and public health will continue to create excellent job opportunities for NPs.